Challenges and change: Cultivating resilience in rural communities

-After reading an OpEd by Linda Silka in the Bangor Daily News in March 2016, Jessica Masse of Katahdin Revitalization Group, a member of the Katahdin Collaborative, reached out to Linda to see how community leaders in the region might connect with expertise and assistance at the Mitchell Center and UMaine.
+After reading an OpEd in the Bangor Daily News in March 2016, Jessica Masse of Katahdin Revitalization Group, a member of the Katahdin Collaborative, reached out to Linda Silka to see how community leaders in the region might connect with expertise and assistance at the Mitchell Center and UMaine.
 Linda is a Mitchell Center senior fellow with extensive experience in community development and cultivating partnerships between universities and communities.

 That connection led to conversations, visits to the region, and meetings, with an emphasis on listening to what communities in the region needed, and how the Mitchell Center and UMaine could help.
 Adam Daigneault joined the conversation and the development of the Katahdin Indicators research project was underway.